 The Bakersfield to Palmdale Project Section runs through Kern and Los Angeles counties, and would extend approximately 82 miles in length.
 The major features of the Bakersfield to Palmdale Project Section include track alignment and associated right-of-way, and stations.
-A Light Maintenance Facility (LMF) and/or Maintenance-of-Way facility (MOWF) may also be included as part of this project section.
+A light maintenance facility (LMF) and/or maintenance-of-way facility (MOWF) may also be included as part of this project section.
 Relevant sections of pertinent HSR reports, including the Operations and Maintenance Cost Model Documentation: 2016 BUSINESS PLAN (California High-Speed Rail Authority [Authority] 2016a) and the Summary of Requirements for Maintenance Facilities (Authority 2016b) were reviewed to identify all facilities that would have significant water demand requirements.
-Based on this review, facilities that would require significant water demand include the proposed stations (Bakersfield Station-Hybrid Alternative, Bakersfield Station-F Street [Locally Generated Alternative], and Palmdale Station) and maintenance facilities (LMF and/or MOWF).
+Based on this review, facilities that would require significant water demand include the proposed stations (Bakersfield Station--F Street [Locally Generated Alternative], and Palmdale Station) and maintenance facilities (LMF and/or MOWF).

 Water usage factors and estimated usage rates were identified for the alignment and facility alternatives, as summarized in the attached tables (Attachment A) and as detailed below.
 These water usage factors were used to estimate the future water demand for each facility and HSR Build Alternative for construction activities, as well as operation and maintenance at final build-out.
-Existing water usage was then evaluated for the HSR Build Alternatives (Alternatives 1, 2, 3, and 5), proposed station sites, and maintenance facility sites (Lancaster North B MOWF and Avenue M LMF Zone).
+Existing water usage was then evaluated for the HSR Build Alternatives (Alternatives 1, 2, 3, and 5, the CCNM Design Option, and the Refined CCNM Design Option), proposed station sites, and maintenance facility sites (Lancaster North B MOWF and Avenue M LMF/MOWF).
 The existing water usage estimates were then compared with the future estimated demand.
-This comparison indicates that construction of the Bakersfield to Palmdale Project Section of the HSR system would result in a net decrease in annual water consumption for the area impacted by the construction of the track and associated facilities compared to existing conditions when annualized over a five-year construction period.
+This comparison indicates that construction of the Bakersfield to Palmdale Project Section of the HSR system would result in a net decrease in annual water consumption for the area impacted by the construction of the track and associated facilities compared to existing conditions when annualized over a 5-year construction period.
 Operation and maintenance of the HSR system at final build-out would also result in a net decrease of water usage over existing water usage in the project footprint to less than 5 percent of the current water usage.
-Water usage would decrease at the HSR Build Alternatives, Bakersfield Station-F Street (Locally Generated Alternative), and Lancaster Avenue M LMF Zone, and would increase at the Bakersfield Station-Hybrid Alternative and the Lancaster North B MOWF based on water usage factors.
+Water usage would decrease at the HSR Build Alternatives, Bakersfield Station-F Street (Locally Generated Alternative), and Lancaster Avenue M LMF/MOWF, and would increase at the Lancaster North B MOWF based on water usage factors.
 Water usage factors for the HSR Build Alternatives and maintenance facilities were obtained from the Rosamond Community Services District's June 2011 Urban Water Management Plan (RUWMP) and information from similar maintenance facilities.
-Information for the Bakersfield Station-Hybrid Alternative was obtained from the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]).
 Information for the Bakersfield Station-F Street (Locally Generated Alternative) was obtained from the Fresno to Bakersfield Section Administrative Draft Supplemental EIR/EIS (November 2016).
 Water usage factors for the Palmdale Station were obtained from the Palmdale Water District 2016 Water System Master Plan (WSMP).